speech-dispatcher: Address specification

 =========================

-Speech Dispatcher provies several methods of communication and can be
+Speech Dispatcher provides several methods of communication and can be

 used both locally and over network. ⇒Communication mechanisms.